ScreenAgent for Windows

 -

-In the resolutionLevel file, change the RESOLUTION_LEVEL value.
+Change the resolutionLevel value under the [recordingParameters] section.
 By default this value is null.

 Allowed values are null, low, medium, or high (case insensitive).